amarantha-k/cbas/_drafts/primer-beer.md

 OK, let's put these concepts to work.

 A newly created Analytics instance starts out *empty*.
 That is, it contains no data other than the Analytics system catalogs.
 These system catalogs live in a special dataverse called the **Metadata** dataverse.
-Query the Metadata dataverse like so:
+Query the Metadata dataverse as shown below:

     SELECT * FROM Metadata.`Dataverse`;

-The output will resemble this on a freshly installed system:
+The output will resemble like below on a freshly installed system:

     {
 	"requestID": "d7ecd3b9-2f2a-4904-93bf-00442d89aedb",